rust-lang/rfcs/text/3543-patchable-function-entry.md

 ### Use LLVM-style for flags, `gcc`/`clang` for arguments

 I'm not sure why we would do this.

+## Inlining

+Inlining a function will prevent code in the `entry` patchable section from being executed.
+This raises the question of whether we should suppress or lint about inlining around this attribute or flag.

+Existing support in `gcc` and `clang` does not suppress inlining at all, but `rustc` makes much heavier use of inlining than they do by default, making it possible that we might want to make a different call.

+Linux's usage of this flag does not consider inlining suppression to be desirable.
+The two primary usages are:

+- Hardening, where only indirect calls are considered, and so inlining is a non-issue
+- Tracing, where inlined calls are explicitly out of scope, and `noinline` is already explicitly added to C code which should be traced.

+Possible signals we could consider include beyond whether any padding is present:

+- Whether the `entry` padding is nonzero, not considering `prefix` - `prefix` padding would not be executed by a direct call anyways
+- Whether the padding was specified by an attribute or a flag
+- Whether an explicit inlining annotation is present

+Possible actions we could take include:

+- Nothing
+- Warning/linting
+- Suppress inlining implicitly

+Since we don't have a way to "reset" inlining to default, any plan involving suppression of inlining also needs to come with additional configuration to suppress the suppression.

+### Inline suppresssion
+If the function has nonzero `entry` padding, prevent inlining.

+Add `-C allow-patchable-function-inlining` to disable this behavior.

+Add `#[patchable(inlinable = yes)]` to suppress inline suppression in the attribute.

+The advantage of this approach is that any instrumentation will always trigger when the function is called.

+Disadvantages:

+- When the flag is passed, we will disable inlining *nearly everywhere*.
+This would be disasterous for performance, given the number of functions Rust depends on inlining to optimize.
+- This does not match C/C++ behavior, which means most existing use cases will be surprised.
+- We need to add flag complexity to match existing use cases.

+We could mitigate a portion of the disadvantages of this approach by only suppressing for the attribute rather than the flag.
+This would prevent the use of a flag to trace all function invocations.

+### Lint on attribute
+If the function has nonzero `entry` padding specified via attribute, and `#[inline]` is not explicitly set, trigger a lint.

+Use `#[allow]` to accept the inlinability, the same as any other lint.

+The advantage of this approach is that if the attribute is explicitly set, it will surface to the user to think about inlining.
+By using a lint, we avoid introducing new syntax, allow it to be ignored crate-wide if needed, and avoid user surprise.

+Disadvantages:

+- There are no instances of the C/C++ side variants of this attribute in the wild being used with nonzero entry padding, so we don't know if this behavior would actually be unexpected.
+- There is no way for a user to use load-bearing entry padding on the whole program without annotating every function.
+- The user would not be informed when patchability was triggered via a compilation flag.

+### Do not suppress inlining (proposed)
+Take no action on inlining other than mentioning it in the reference.

+This approach mirrors what C/C++ does today.
+It doesn't close the door on taking the lint approach in the future, but we wouldn't be able to do suppression in the future without reversing the sense of the extra flags.

+Disadvantages:

+- There is no way for a user to use load-bearing entry padding on the whole program without annotating every function.
+- Users not familiar with the C/C++ usage of the flag might be surprised when Rust's more aggressive inlining fails to run an `entry` prelude in some scenarios.

 # Prior art
 [prior-art]: #prior-art